cl6udzx/odin-recipes/README.md

 A simple webpage made during the foundations course on the <strong>Odin Project.</strong> Clicking on a recipe link will show the instructions and ingredients required to make to make a dish.

+- Don't forget to start the best course in: [Odin project](https://www.theodinproject.com/)